-I’m very excited to serve as a first-time mentor for Pitch Wars, an enormously successful mentoring program that pairs industry insiders (such as published authors, agented authors, and industry professionals) with unagented writers.
+I’m very excited to serve as a mentor for Pitch Wars, an enormously successful mentoring program that pairs industry insiders (such as published authors, agented authors, and publishing professionals) with unagented writers.
 The event begins with a submission period in September and ends with an Agent Showcase in February.
 During the intervening months, the mentor (me) works with the mentee (you—fingers crossed!) to polish and revise a completed manuscript.

 Are you on the hunt for a Pitch Wars mentor?
 If you write MG, consider me!

 That’s intentionally broad, I know.
 To give you an idea of what kinds of books I like, here are a few MG favorites:

 A WISH IN THE DARK, by Christina Soontornvat (fantasy)

 COO, by Kaela Noel (contemporary with a twist)

 THE ONE AND ONLY IVAN, by Katherine Applegate (contemporary with a twist)